avinassh/blag/content/posts/fast-sqlite-inserts.md

 | PyPy              | 150 seconds      |
 | CPython           | 510 seconds      |

+# Learnings and Key Takeaways

+- Make use of SQLite [PRAGMA statements](https://www.sqlite.org/pragma.html) when possible
+- Use prepared statements
+- Do a batched insertions
+- PyPy is actually 4x faster than CPython
+- Threads / async may not be faster always

 # Further Ideas

 Here are a few directions I plan to explore next to improve performance: